-As Steve Jobs used to say, “Details matter,” and, in email, it’s more than true.
-The impression you make on your subscribers can and will influence their opinion about your company as well as their purchasing decisions.
-That’s why it’s essential for your emails to contain the elements which will not simply represent your brand but will also sound memorable for your subscribers.
-In this article, we’ll run over some of the best practices for email signatures — a detail which may have a big influence on your image.
+As Steve Jobs said, “Details matter,” and, in email, it’s more than true.
+The impression you make on your subscribers can and will influence their opinion of your company as well as their purchasing decisions.
+That’s why it’s essential for your emails to contain the elements that don’t simply represent your brand, but also sound memorable for your subscribers.
+In this article, we’ll run over some of the best practices for email signatures — a detail that may influence your image.

 - The structure of an email signature

 - Best practices for email signatures

 - How to create an email signature with SendPulse